richard-hajek/environment-overseer/README.md

  Contains number of seconds activity has left until limit.

 `scripts/managers/<activity>` -
-Used to control an activity, a script that return 0 if activity should enable or 1 if activity should disable.
+Used to watch an activity.
+It is a script that should return 0 if activity should enable or 1 if activity should be in stand-by state.